| | | | | |

 Instructions

-- Prepare and cook the leeks: Melt the butter in a large skillet over medium heat.
-Add the leeks, broth, and a dash of salt and pepper.
+• Melt the butter in a large skillet over medium heat.
+Add the leeks, broth, kosher salt, pepper, and cayenne, if using.
 Cover the pan, reduce the heat to low, and cook for 10 minutes or until the leeks are softened.

 Nutrition